Once Portugal's best-kept secret, Comporta is making a name for itself as a discreet beach escape.

 Down the road, Comporta Retreat is also creating a new residential community with intimacy at the forefront.
 Plots range from 2,500 to 6,440 sqm with buildable areas of 385 to 565 sqm.
 With the option to choose a property package where you can select one of three building styles, owners will allow architects, project managers and construction firms to manage and oversee the building work, while still putting their own personal stamp on their property.
 Part of a growing global hospitality trend, this format of mixed-use high-end hospitality developments is becoming increasingly popular in Portugal, and particularly in Comporta, where limited land availability makes new developments few and far between.

-As Comporta continues to earn something of an international name for itself, the careful development of a handful of areas means tracking down quality property is set to become increasingly competitive.
+As the town continues to earn something of an international name for itself, the careful development of a handful of areas means tracking down quality property for sale in Comporta is set to become increasingly competitive.
 While most residential properties are clustered into pockets between Comporta and 7 neighbouring towns, it pays to hunt a little further afield, as far down as the Portuguese holiday towns of Sines and Porto Covo and up north towards Melides.
 British-dutch couple the Dalhuisens were amongst the first to move to Melides 20 years ago, building a spectacular low-key beach-chic pad in the hills.

 “When we first arrived, there wasn’t even electricity,” shares Mrs Dalhuisen.
 Now, head down to Melides beach and you likely to find Christian Louboutin sipping a cafe pingado on the pier.
 “It’s a great time to invest in property in the area,” confirms Miguel, ‘I’ve been telling my friends for years and now, finally, they are starting to listen.
 You can’t build much here, so property will always be quite limited.
 Yet even on the busiest day of the year, you can go to the beach after lunch and you’ll still find a spot to sit.
 For 20 kilometres of beach, there are still only 2 access points, so there is real scope for much more to happen here.”